 Traditional and Simplified Chinese characters

 Chinese is a far older language than English and over the centuries has gradually gathered more and more characters (something like a total count of 200,000).
-Whenever a new concept arrived a new different character had to be devised for it and inevitably they have all become rather complex to make them distinctly different.
-So there comes a time when it all would benefit from rationalization: simplifying complex characters and retiring archaic ones from normal use.
+Whenever a new concept arrived a new different character had to be devised for it and inevitably they have all become rather complex to keep them distinct.
+So there comes a time when it all would benefit from rationalization: simplifying complex characters and retiring archaic ones from everyday use.

-The situation with Chinese is more complex, as it is symbolic as well as phonetic with other Chinese languages using the same written form but pronouncing it differently (e.g. Wu, Yue and Min languages).
+Chinese is in part symbolic as well as phonetic - there are Chinese languages that use the same written form but pronouncing it differently (e.g. Wu, Yue and Min languages).
+So many characters are not so tied to pronunciation as they are in English and so the job is easier.

 Mao Zedong declared ‘The Written language must be reformed; it must move with the same way as other written languages in the world’.
 A committee for the ‘Reform of the Chinese Written Language’ was created on October 10th 1949.
 This is another area where Mao can be compared to Qin Emperor Shihuangdi who brought in an overhaul of the script over 2,000 years ago replacing the many different written scripts with that of the Qin kingdom.